sjones-njones/Horiseon-Site-Refactored/README.md

 ## Description

 This project was an attempt to add accessibility to Horiseon's site.
-The origional site was functional but mostly used <div> tabs to separate the sections rather than semantic tags.
-Alternate text was also added to all pictures making the site more accessible to the vision-impared community.
+The original  site was functional but mostly used <div> tabs to separate the sections rather than semantic tags.
+Alternate text was also added to all pictures making the site more accessible to the vision-impaired community.
 I learned a ton on this project.
 I learned about semantic html and how to group code in css to clean up the code.

 ## Usage